Davy Jones (musician): Personal life

 Jones was married three times and had four children.
 In December 1967, he married Dixie Linda Haines, with whom he had been living.
-Their relationship had been kept out of the public eye until after the birth of their first child in October 1968.
+Their relationship had been kept out of the public eye until after the birth of their first child.
 It caused a considerable backlash for Jones from his fans when it was finally made public.
 Jones later stated in Tiger Beat magazine, "I kept my marriage a secret because I believe stars should be allowed a private life."
-Jones and Haines had two daughters, Talia Elizabeth Jones (2 October 1968) and Sarah Lee Jones (3 July 1971).
+Jones and Haines had two daughters.
 The marriage ended in 1975.

 Jones married his second wife, Anita Pollinger, on 24 January 1981, and also had two daughters.
-Jessica Lillian Jones (4 September 1981) and Annabel Charlotte Jones (26 June 1988).
 The couple divorced in 1996 during the Monkees' 30th anniversary reunion tour.

 Jones married Jessica Pacheco in 2009.
 Jones and his wife appeared on the Dr. Phil show in April 2011.
-On 28 July 2011, Pacheco filed to divorce Jones in Miami-Dade County, Florida, but dropped the suit in October.
+On 28 July 2011, Pacheco filed to divorce Jones in Florida, but dropped the suit in October.
 They were still married when he died in February 2012.
 Pacheco was omitted from Jones' will, which he had made before their marriage.
-His eldest daughter, whom he named his executrix, was granted by the court the unusual request that her father's will be sealed, on the basis that "public opinion could have a material effect on his copyrights, royalties, and ongoing goodwill".
+His eldest daughter, whom he named his executor, was granted by the court the unusual request that her father's will be sealed, on the basis that "public opinion could have a material effect on his copyrights, royalties, and ongoing goodwill".

 Death

 On the morning of 29 February 2012, Jones went to tend his 14 horses at a farm in Indiantown, Florida.
-After riding one of his favorite horses around the track, he complained of chest pains and difficulty breathing and was given antacid pills.
+After riding one of his favourite horses around the track, he complained of chest pains and difficulty breathing and was given antacid pills.
 Just after 8:00 a.m., a ranch-hand found Jones unconscious in his car; an ambulance was called but he could not be revived.
 He was taken to Martin Memorial South Hospital in Stuart, Florida, where he died at the age of 66 from a heart attack resulting from arteriosclerosis.

 On 7 March, a private funeral service was held at Holy Cross Catholic parish church in Indiantown.
-To avoid drawing attention to the grieving family, the three surviving Monkees did not attend.
+To avoid drawing attention from the grieving family, the three surviving Monkees did not attend.
 Instead, the bandmates attended memorial services in New York City and organised their own private memorial in Los Angeles along with Jones' family and close friends.
-A public memorial service was held on 10 March in Beavertown, Pennsylvania, near a church Jones had purchased for future renovation.
+A public memorial service was held on 10 March in Beavertown, Pennsylvania, his home town for the last 26 years of his life, near a church Jones had purchased for future renovation.

 On 12 March, a private memorial service was held in Jones' hometown of Openshaw, Manchester, at Lees Street Congregational Church, where Jones performed as a child in church plays.
 Jones' wife and daughters travelled to England to join his relatives based there for the service, and placed his ashes on his parents' graves for a time.